tzachar/cmp-ai/README.md

 })
 ```

-With Ollama you can also use the `suffix` parameter, typically when you want to use cmd-ai for codecompletion.
+With Ollama you can also use the `suffix` parameter, typically when you want to use cmp-ai for codecompletion.

 ```lua
 local cmp_ai = require('cmp_ai.config')